xhiccupx/xhiccupx/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;sombody how loves finding most optimal solution.
+💡 &nbsp;sombody how loves to innovate.

 ## 🔧 Latest work